Creating content that’s practical and of utility is content that’s shareable and lasting.

 Got it?
 Good.

-You see, this kind’ve content can be informative how-to guides, or what is this and that articles.
-They provide utility, are revisited occasionally for their use and typically contain at least 3 keywords — call them long-tail keywords or evergreen keywords.
+You see, this kind of content can be informative how-to guides, or what is this and that articles.
+They provide utility, are revisited occasionally for their use and typically contain long-tail keywords.

 In fact, according to a study performed by a leading SEO firm, 29.13% of 1.9 billion keywords that have monthly volumes of 10,000+ are of the long tail variety.